 - Colt 45:

-I have no idea what is going on here.
+I have no idea what is going on here, and this isn’t even from the 80s.
 But I’m inclined to share it anyways because I’m positive that anyone who grew up in the 90s can somehow sing every word of that Afroman song about Colt 45 despite having never actually learned the lyrics.
 (You can’t say I didn’t warn you about illogical scoring.)

 “Colt 45 and two zig zags, baby that’s all we need.”